 What is a Parallax?

 In Sports Optics, a parallax is basically an optical illusion that is used to help the shooter hit their target over long distances.
 A parallax presents itself as the apparent movement of the reticle.
 This occurs any time that your eye moves off the center of the sight picture, also known as exit pupil.
-In more extreme cases, the parallax may appear as an image which is out of focus.
+In more extreme cases, the parallax may appear as an image that is out of focus.

 In the book Optics for the Hunter by John Barsness, the definition of a parallax is put in simpler terms.